-In constitutional construction, as with construction involving other legal instruments, 12 it is sometimes said that there are constructional choices available.
+In constitutional construction, as with construction involving other legal instruments,12 it is sometimes said that there are constructional choices available.
 But that expression "constructional choice" should be used with care for three reasons.
 First, it is not always clear whether the expression is used to describe a choice in the process of interpretation of the words, that is with the determination of the meaning of the words, or whether it is used to describe construction in the sense of the determination of the legal effect of the words as interpreted and applied to the facts.
 Assuming the latter, the second difficulty is that in many cases there is no "choice".
 Construction usually involves a straightforward application of the words, as interpreted, to the facts.
 Nevertheless, there will be cases where the application is not straightforward, such as where the interpretation of the words gives rise to ambiguities, or uncertain boundaries, or contradictions with other provisions, or gaps for which an answer must be given but where the meaning of the text is silent.
 But, thirdly, in these cases the "choice" must still proceed by reference to the text and purpose of the instrument.
 It is not a "choice" in the sense of a free option to elect between alternatives.
 There is only one correct answer.

-There is a further complicating factor involved in the determination of the legal effect of words, particularly those of a constitution.
+There is a further complicating factor involved in the application of the meaning, or giving legal effect by applying the words, particularly those of a constitution.
 That factor is developed constitutional practice.
 There are circumstances where a judge might conclude that words, as properly interpreted and applied to the facts, should give legal effect x but, instead, the judge applies the words to give legal effect y.
+Although these circumstances are invariably also described as being part of the notion of construction, they might conveniently be separated by the label "adjudication".
+Just as the interpretation of words generally leads to a straightforward application, or construction, of their legal effect so too the construction generally leads to a straightforward adjudication.
+But neither is always the case.